-6. How do my AP/IB credits fit in with the premedicine or predentistry requirements?
+6. How do my AP/IB/A-Level credits fit in with the prehealth school requirements?

-If you use an AP/IB credit for a course, consider taking an upper level course in the discipline.
-Among the premedicine prerequisite/recommended courses, AP/IB credits for Calculus, Chemistry, Psychology and Statistics are accepted.
+If you use an AP/IB/A-Level credit for a course, consider taking an upper level course in the discipline.
+Among the prerequisite/recommended courses, AP/IB credits for Calculus, Chemistry, Psychology and Statistics are accepted.

-7. Can I take premedicine, predentistry, or preveterinary requirements over the summer?
+7. Can I take premedicine, predentistry, prenursing or preveterinary (etc) requirements over the summer?

-Yes, you may take premedicine, predentistry or preveterinary courses in the summer from rigorous academic institutions after receiving pre-approval from the Registrar’s Office.
-However, to receive an endorsement from the Premedical/Prehealth Advisory Committee (PAC) when you apply to medical, dental, or veterinary school, you must take 75 percent of your premedical/predental/preveterinary courses at Davidson College.
+Yes, you may take a limited number of prerequisite courses in the summer from rigorous academic institutions after receiving pre-approval from the Registrar’s Office.
+However, to receive an endorsement from the Premedical/Prehealth Advisory Committee (PAC) when you apply to medical, dental, or veterinary school, you must take 75 percent of your prehealth courses at Davidson College.

 8. How many credits of summer work can I transfer?

-10. How many Davidson students apply to medical/dental/veterinary school?
+10. How many Davidson students apply to medical, dental, PA, nursing veterinary school, etc.?
 What is the admission rate?

 Approximately 13-15 percent of the student body in each class apply to medical, dental or veterinary school each year.
-An average of 79 percent of first-time applicants from the past three graduating classes have been successful in gaining admission to at least one medical, dental or veterinary school.
+An average of 79 percent of first-time applicants from the past three graduating classes have been successful in gaining admission to at least one medical, dental, nursing, or veterinary school, etc.

-11. How does Davidson prepare and support students for their medical, dental, and veterinary school application?
+11. How does Davidson prepare and support students for their medical, dental, nursing, and veterinary school application?